OrsonMaxwell/libsgp4ansi/README.md

   - 'sat_find_passes()' get information on all the passes the satellite makes in a given time frame over a given location on the geoid.
-Output includes times and observational vectors of all AOS, TCA and LOS events as well as informa- tion about satellite illumination by the sun etc;
+Output includes times and observational vectors of all AOS, TCA and LOS events as well as informa- tion about satellite illumination by the sun etc. Be aware that this func- tion requires a pointer to a preallocated array of 'pass' objects - plese refer to test.c for a useful heuristic that helps determine how many 'pass' elements to allocate memory for;
   - 'sat_find_transits()' - get information about the transits which satellite makes over solar and lunar discs as viewed from a given geodetic location in a given time frame;